-Christina Castellanos, MM, is Principal Flutist of The Salt Lake Symphony, Second Flutist of the Las Vegas Philharmonic, a position she has held since 2001 as a senior in college, and Principal Flutist of The Nevada POPS, Southern Nevada Musical Arts Society, and Nevada Chamber Symphony.
-She also frequently plays flute and piccolo in The Utah Symphony, The Orchestra at Temple Square for the Mormon Tabernacle Choir, Phantom: The Las Vegas Spectacular show (2006-2012), and in The TAD Wind Symphony in Japan.
-She had the privilege of playing principal flute under the direction of Itzhak Perlman and has played for many artists such as Harry Connick Jr., Cirque du Soleil, Michel Legrand (PBS Broadcast), Luis Fonsi (2009 Latin Grammys), Jerry Lewis, Andy Williams, Dionne Warwick, Vanessa Williams, Peter Shickele, Andrea Bocelli (west coast tour), Il Divo, Placido Domingo, and the bands ABBA and KANSAS.
+Christina Castellanos, MM, is Solo Flutist of Sinfonia Salt Lake and Asia/America New Music Institute; Principal Flutist of the Salt Lake Symphony and the Nevada POPS; Second Flutist of the Las Vegas Philharmonic, a position she has held since 2001 as a senior in college; and Acting Principal of the Las Vegas Philharmonic (2006-2007).
+She also regularly plays flute and piccolo in the Utah Symphony, Utah Opera, Ballet West Orchestra, the Orchestra at Temple Square for the Mormon Tabernacle Choir and the TAD Wind Symphony in Japan, and has performed in Phantom: The Las Vegas Spectacular show (2006-2012).
+She had the privilege of playing Principal Flute under the direction of Itzhak Perlman and has played for many artists such as Harry Connick Jr., Frank Sinatra Jr., Placido Domingo, Seth MacFarlane, Ben Folds, Jerry Lewis, Cirque du Soleil, The King’s Singers, Michel Legrand (PBS Broadcast), Luis Fonsi (2009 Latin Grammys), flutist/composer Ian Clarke, Pink Martini, Rita Moreno, Andy Williams, Dionne Warwick, Vanessa Williams, Peter Shickele, Arturo Sandoval, Deborah Voigt, Andrea Bocelli (west coast tour), Il Divo, GENTRI, and KANSAS.

-Her performance of Claude Debussy’s L’après midi d’un faune (Afternoon of a Faun) in February 2012 received a review by Claire Voyant, gossip columnist for Las Vegas Online… The Debussy featured Tina Hadley (Castellanos) (who drove in from Salt Lake for the concert) beautifully playing the solo flute, and filling the East Tropicana Community Lutheran Church sanctuary with her tender and lilting sound.
+Christina’s solo performance of Bach’s Orchestral Suite No. 2 in B minor in 2016 received a review by Catherine Reese Newton in The Salt Lake Tribune… “in a particularly memorable appearance, her graceful style meshed comfortably with the Sinfonia strings.
+She turned in some especially stylish playing in the suite’s final, and best-known, movement, which Baldwin took at a lively tempo that delighted the crowd.”
+Her performance of Claude Debussy’s L’après midi d’un faune (Afternoon of a Faun) in 2012 received a review by Claire Voyant, gossip columnist for Las Vegas Online… “The Debussy featured Tina Castellanos (who drove in from Salt Lake for the concert) beautifully playing the solo flute, and filling the East Tropicana Community Lutheran Church sanctuary with her tender and lilting sound.”